-- Supporting SEND students within lessons and social times where appropriate. - Liaising with teachers regarding planning, differentiating for and supporting students who have SEND. - Planning for and teaching intervention classes for literacy, Units of Sound, life skills, physiotherapy or PDE. - Liaising with parents for students for whom they are keyworker or as necessary. - Running extra-curricular activities or homework clubs for SEND students. - Supporting the subjects they are attached to.

-- Supporting students during Tutor time.

-- Mentoring students.

-- Monitoring progress of students.
+- Supporting SEND students within lessons and social times where appropriate. - Liaising with teachers regarding planning, differentiating for and supporting students who have SEND. - Planning for and teaching intervention classes. - Liaising with parents for students for whom they are keyworker or as necessary. - Running extra-curricular activities or homework clubs for SEND students. - Supporting the subjects they are attached to. - Supporting students during Tutor time. - Mentoring students. - Monitoring progress of students.